 A small ribbon containing prostaglandin is inserted into your vagina and placed near your cervix by your care provider.
 The end of the ribbon is reachable at the entrance to the vagina.
 Prostaglandin is used to soften, shorten and open your cervix.
 You will stay in the hospital for monitoring for at least one hour to see how you and your baby respond to the prostaglandin.
 The ribbon usually needs to be replaced after 12-24 hours, if you have not gone into labour.
-Cervidil is not used to induce women who have had a previous caesarean section.
+If you have had a previous cesarean section, Cervadil will not be used to induce your labour.

 Prostaglandin Gel

 A gel containing prostaglandin is inserted into your vagina to soften, shorten, and open your cervix.
 You will stay in the hospital for monitoring for at least one hour to see how you and your baby respond to the prostaglandin.
 More than one dose of gel is usually needed to get your cervix ready for labour, and these doses are usually given about 6 hours apart, so you might go home between doses.
-Prostaglandin gel is not used to induce women who have had a previous caesarean section.
+If you have had a previous cesarean section, prostaglandin gel will not be used to induce your labour.

 Misoprostol